vynln92/house-rental/README.md

 dev a - change 1
 dev a - change 2
+dev a - change 1
-dev a - change 3
+dev a - change 2
+dev b - change 2